Toledo City Council embraces digital participation

 Lower emissions

-"It was a great success.
-Now we are preparing to use it for our first participatory budgets."
+"It was a resounding success.
+Now we’re preparing to use it for our first participatory budget."

 Juan José Pérez del Pino